horker/oxyplotcli2/docs/md/New-OxyPointAnnotation.md

 ## DESCRIPTION

-Returns an OxyPlot.Annotations.PointAnnotation object that represents an annotation that shows a point.
+Returns an object that represents an annotation that shows a point.